Public Engagement and Democratic Deliberation in Health and Healthcare

 Although there is no consensus definition of deliberative engagement, in general “public deliberation engages ordinary citizens with diverse perspectives in reasoned and respectful discussion about important social issues in search of well-informed proposals that deliberators will view as legitimate” (Blacksher E, et al. 2012; see also Burkhalter et al. 2010).
 A controlled trial of deliberative methods conducted by the Agency of Healthcare Research and Quality showed that deliberation increases knowledge among diverse participants, impacts deliberants’ reasoning, and is valued by participants, particularly members of racial and ethnic minority groups and those with lower levels of education (Carman KL, et al. 2015, Wang G, et al. 2015).

-She is currently involved in a series of five online public deliberations about the equitable distribution of Covid-19 vaccines—a collaboration between the New York Academy of Medicine and the New York City Department of Health and Mental Hygiene that seeks informed input from a cross-section of New Yorkers with respect to which types of essential workers should gain priority for vaccination.
-In this work, Dr. Blacksher provides an expert presentation on various ways to think about distributive fairness; her presentation is one among three, the other two on scientific aspects of Covid-19 epidemiology vaccine safety and efficacy.
+During Spring and Summer 2021, she has been serving on a workgroup for the National Academy of Science, Engineering and Medicine (NASEM) Roundtable on Population Health Improvement to plan a virtual workshop that examines the relationship between civic engagement and health equity to take place June 14-15, 2021.
+She will introduce an experiential exercise for workshop attendees called, “Exercising Democratic Deliberation: A Practical, Experiential Learning Opportunity.”
+Dr. Blacksher has also given several talks this Spring on democratic deliberation, for example, speaking about the imperative of meaningful public participation in pandemic planning and response for the National Hispanic Council on Aging, and to the Stakeholder Engagement Workgroup of the NIH-funded Clinical Sequencing and Evidence Generating Research Consortium about using democratic deliberative engagement for dissemination planning.
+During Fall 2020 and Winter 2021, Dr. Blacksher was involved in a series of five online public deliberations about the equitable distribution of Covid-19 vaccines—a collaboration between the New York Academy of Medicine and the New York City Department of Health and Mental Hygiene that seeks informed input from a cross-section of New Yorkers with respect to which types of essential workers should gain priority for vaccination.
+Dr. Blacksher developed and delivered an expert presentation on various ways to think about distributive fairness; her presentation was one among three, the other two on scientific aspects of Covid-19 epidemiology vaccine safety and efficacy. .

 Dr. Blacksher gained firsthand experience in public participation at the Center for Practical Bioethics between 1998 and 2002, where she was the Deputy Director of an $11 million Robert Wood Johnson Foundation project, Community-State Partnerships to Improve End-of-Life Care.
 She worked closely with then Center CEO and the project’s Director, Myra Christopher, to provide technical assistance to 21 statewide coalitions seeking to build civic and policy environments supportive of good end-of-life care.
 She looks forward to expanding on the Center’s 35-year history of community-engaged bioethics with her expertise in civic engagement and democratic deliberation.